nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

    A placeholder partition does not contain an image, but reserves space for other uses.
    For example, you might want to reserve space in flash to hold an updated application image while it is being downloaded and before it is copied to the application image partition.

-Phony partitions
+Container partitions
-   A phony partition does not reserve space, but is used to logically and/or physically group other partitions.
+   A container partition does not reserve space, but is used to logically and/or physically group other partitions.

 The start addresses and sizes for image partitions are used in the preprocessing of the linker script for each image.